 By default, Gmail user inboxes are displayed in up to 5 tabs for each message segment - Primary, Social, Promotions, Updates, and Forums.
 A user who does not have tabs enabled will see a single inbox for all incoming messages.

 Messages sent to multiple recipients, especially those that include special offers or time-sensitive deals, are likely to end up in the Promotions tab.
 Emails that end up here are not being filtered like a spam message, but it is assigned to a different section of the recipient's inbox.
 This is what the Promotions tab was designed for, but ultimately your recipients control which messages end up in that tab versus their Primary tab.
+If your non-promotional messages are ending up here, see our guide on Avoiding the Gmail Promotional Tab.

 Email shows "Delivered" status